yw0nam/Adaspeech/README.md

 # Note

 The conditional layer normalization is implemented in this repository.
-But, i haven't implemented adaptation of pre-trained models on new datasets, which is a key part of adaspeech.
+But, adapting pre-trained models on new datasets haven't implemented.

 # References